-‘Tax us more’: Group of ultrarich urge 2020 presidential candidates for a wealth tax
+‘Tax us more’: Group of ultrarich urge 2020 presidential candidates to back wealth tax

 During the first year of his administration, President Donald Trump signed a sweeping overhaul of the U.S. tax code.
 While Republicans cast it as a boon to the middle class, lower- and middle-income taxpayers saw only moderate tax relief while the highest earners received a substantial windfall.
 According to the nonpartisan Tax Policy Center, the tax law will give the richest 1% of Americans — those earning more than $732,800 a year — an average tax break on personal income of about $33,000.
 Those on the opposite end of the spectrum — those earning less than $25,000 annually — saw an average personal income tax break of $40.

-The richest 0.1% of Americans now command more wealth than the bottom 80%, according to a recent working paper on wealth inequality by Gabriel Zucman, an economist at the University of California at Berkeley.
+The richest 0.1% of Americans now command more wealth than the bottom 80%, according to a recent working paper on wealth inequality by Gabriel Zucman, an economist at the University of California, Berkeley.
 Nearly 20% of the nation’s wealth belongs to the country’s richest people.

 Among the people who signed the open letter are activists and philanthropists known for their work on social and political issues.
-Earlier this year, Disney criticized The Walt Disney Co. in a commnt in The Washington Post, calling attention to chief executive Bob Iger’s compensation last year of $65 million, which amounts to more than 1,400 times the median pay of a Disney worker.
+Earlier this year, Disney criticized The Walt Disney Co. in a comment in The Washington Post, calling attention to chief executive Bob Iger’s compensation last year of $65 million, which amounts to more than 1,400 times the median pay of a Disney worker.

-The letter is also signed by Louise Bowditch, Robert Bowditch, Sean Eldridge, Stephen English, Agnes Gund, Catherine Gund, Nick Hanauer, Arnold Hiatt, Molly Munger, Justin Rosenstein, Stephen Silberstein, Ian Simmons, Liesel Pritzker Simmons, Alexander Soros and Anonymous.
+The letter is also signed by Louise Bowditch, Robert Bowditch, Sean Eldridge, Stephen English, Agnes Gund, Catherine Gund, Arnold Hiatt, Molly Munger, Justin Rosenstein, Stephen Silberstein, Ian Simmons, Liesel Pritzker Simmons, Alexander Soros and Anonymous.